UltimateTimmeh/dotfiles/README.md

 - **PCManFM**: My preferred file manager.
 Installed with the package manager (pcmanfm).
 Configuration available.

-- **Qalculate!**: A powerfull calculator.
-Installed with the package manager (qalculate).

 - **ssh**: Provides secure access to and from remote machines.
 Also installs sshfs, for mounting remote filesystems.
 Installed with the package manager (ssh sshfs).
 Configuration available.

-- **Sublime Text**: My preferred text editor.
-Installed from the Sublime Text package repositories (sublime-text).
-Configuration available.

-  *Note:* Installation of the Sublime Text configuration sets up automatic installation of Package Control and a number of Sublime Packages, applied when starting Sublime Text for the first time.

 - **Xfce4**: My preferred desktop environment.
 Doesn't install software items (because I'm assuming those are already installed), but includes installation